begolu2/rktik-thesis/02_conceptual.md

 ## Overview

 Rktik is an online community where users share text, links and other media pseudonymously in the context of topic-oriented groups and personal blogs.
-Contents are sorted based both on recency as well as a voting and subscription system.
+Contents are sorted and filtered based both on recency as well as a voting and subscription system.

 This chapter will explain the user-facing functionality of the Rktik website on a conceptual level.
 First, general concepts are explained, introducing readers to the mechanics of using Rktik.
-Subsequent sections give detailed information on how Rktik handles *content*, *identity* and *context*.
+Subsequent sections give detailed information on how Rktik handles *content*, *identity* and *context* respectively.

 ### Terminology

 This section gives a brief overview of terminology used in Rktik.
-Please see the relevant subsequent sections for more in-depth descriptions.
+Please see the referred subsequent sections for more in-depth descriptions.\marginpar{See Section \ref{nucleus-models} for a diagram showing the relation of these concepts in Rktik.}

-**Users** are individual persons using the site.
+*Users* are individual persons using the site.
 They may register by creating a *user account* and one or more associated *personas*.
-Hereby they are able to create content on the site.
+Hereby, they are able to create content on the site.
+For details, see Section [User Accounts].

-(see Section [User Accounts])

-All actions of users are attributed to their **active persona**, which is a screen name that identifies them across the site.
+All content submissions of users are attributed to their *active persona*, which is a screen name that identifies them across the site.
 A user may create any number of personas to shape their privacy, but only one of them can be *active* at a time.

-**Thoughts** are short pieces of text submitted by personas and represent the smallest unit of content.
+*Thoughts* are short pieces of text submitted by personas and represent the smallest unit of content.
+For details, see Section [Overview: Thoughts].

-(see Section [Overview: Thoughts])

-Thoughts can link to any number of **percepts**, which are attachments containing either more text or a hyperlink to an external resource.
-They are displayed alongside the thought throughout the user interface.

-(see Section [Attaching Media: Percepts])
+Thoughts can link to any number of *percepts*, which are attachments containing either more text or a hyperlink to an external resource.
+They are displayed alongside the thought.
+For details, see Section [Attaching Media: Percepts].

-Personas can **vote** on thoughts to make them more visible to other users.
-Every thought has a numerical **hotness** value, which decreases with time after posting and increases with every vote gained.
+Personas can *vote* on thoughts to make them more visible to other users.
+Every thought has a numerical *hotness* value, which decreases with time after posting and increases with every vote gained.
 This value is used for sorting many thought listings.

-(see Section [Distributing Attention: Voting and Hotness])
+For details, see Section [Distributing Attention: Voting and Hotness].

-**Mindsets** are collections of thoughts.
+*Mindsets* are collections of thoughts.
 Any thought that is not a reply to another thought must be contained in a mindset.
-Every persona has a private and a public mindset (**notebook** and **blog** respectively).
+Every persona has a private and a public mindset (*Mindspace* and *blog* respectively).
+For details, see Section [Context].

-(see Section [Context])

-**Movements** are groups related to a specific topic.
-Each of them has a private mindset for members and a public mindset (blog).
+*Movements* are groups related to a specific topic.
+Each has a private mindset for members and a public mindset (blog).

-Any persona can create new movements and follow the (public) blog of any movement or other persona.
+Any persona can create new movements and follow the blog of any movement or other persona.
+For details, see Section [Movements].

-(see Section [Movements])

-See Section [Nucleus Models] for a diagram showing the relation of these concepts in Rktik.

 ### Frontpage

-The *frontpage* is located at the root of Rktik and presents users with a stream of thoughts from their movements and followed blogs.
+Rktik’s *frontpage* is located at the root URL <rktik.com> and presents users with a stream of thoughts from their movements and followed blogs.
 It is similar to the *Facebook News Feed* and the *Reddit frontpage* in that the stream is sorted based both on the recency of a submission and the number of votes it has received (see Section [Distributing Attention: Voting and Hotness]).

-Anonymous users do not have any subscriptions, they are shown thoughts from *top movements*.
-These are the seven movements with the highest member count.
+As unregistered users do not have any subscriptions, they are shown thoughts from *top movements*, which are the seven movements with the highest member count.

-On the right-hand side of the thought stream, the frontpage also contains a number of other elements:
+On the right-hand side of the thought stream, the frontpage also contains these other elements:

+* *Frontpage graph visualization*:
-* The **frontpage graph visualization**: A visual representation of all thoughts and authors on the page as a graph (see Section [Frontpage Graph Visualization]).
+A visual representation of all thoughts and authors on the page as a graph (see Section [Frontpage Graph Visualization]).

+* *Top Thought*:
-* **Top Thought**: When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
+When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
 This allows users to notice particularly popular submissions from contexts they would not see otherwise.

+* *Discover Movements*:
-* **Discover Movements**: A listing of those top movements the active persona is not following.
+A listing of *top movements* the active persona is not following.

+* *Recent Thoughts*:
-* **Recent Thoughts**: The most recent publicly visible thoughts submitted throughout the whole site.
+The most recent publicly visible thoughts submitted throughout the whole site.

 #### Frontpage Graph Visualization

 ![Frontpage graph visualization]

-The frontpage contains a visual representation of its contents in the form of a graph with a force-directed layout.
+The frontpage contains a visual representation of its contents in the form of a graph.
 This layout communicates the flow of information from a persona’s subscriptions to their frontpage.
 It also shows some additional thoughts from these subscriptions, that are not *hot* enough to be included in the frontpage.
+The following will describe the layout and meaning of the graph’s elements.

 The graph represents the frontpage as a big red node in the center, identities which are followed by the active persona (content sources) as medium-sized colored nodes and thoughts as small white nodes.

-Thoughts are connected to the center node with a dotted edge if they are currently part of the frontpage feed.
+Thoughts are connected to the center with a dotted edge if they are currently part of the frontpage feed.
 Thoughts are also always connected to their author’s identity with a further dotted edge.
-Some of the identities followed by the active persona may have contributed no thoughts to the current frontpage.
+Some of the identities that are followed by the active persona may have contributed no thoughts to the current frontpage.
 In this case, they are connected to the center with a faint dashed edge.
 Nodes representing thoughts have a pulsating animation with a frequency correlated to their hotness and capped at 5 Hz.

-Thereby, the frontpage contents surround the center node as a ring of white nodes, pulsating faster or slower according to their position in the stream.
-They are connected to a second ring of nodes which consists of those movements and personas who submitted the thoughts.
-Other content sources are located a bit further away to show that their submissions are also eligible for inclusion in the frontpage.
+In summary, the frontpage contents surround the center node as a ring of white nodes, pulsating faster or slower according to their position in the stream.
+They are connected to a second ring of nodes, which consists of movements and personas who submitted the thoughts.
+Other content sources and thoughts are located a bit further away to show that they are also eligible for inclusion in the frontpage.

 ### Notifications

-Notifications catch the user’s attention in order to present information which is personally relevant.
+Notifications catch the user’s attention in order to present information that is personally relevant.
 They are displayed in a drop down menu in the top left corner of every page and some of them are also sent as email notifications  [^optout].

 [^optout]: A user may opt out of receiving emails about notifications of a specific type.
 See Section [User Accounts].